-The increase in our gross profit margins in the 2018 periods is attributable to increased facility utilization and operating efficiencies due to increased sales and a significant decrease in the expense for slow moving inventory from amounts recorded in 2017.
+The decrease in our gross profit margins in the 2019 periods is attributable to reduced facility utilization and operating efficiencies due to decreased sales which were partially offset by an increase in the reserve for slow moving inventory from amounts recorded in 2018.
 We have been advised by several of our suppliers that prices for various raw materials are being increased as a result of the loss of some of their primary suppliers and higher prices with their secondary suppliers and the unknown impact of recently enacted tariffs by the current administration.
 However, we are exploring and implementing measures to help mitigate the impact on our costs.
 We notified our customers of pricing increases effective October 1, 2018 which varied by product, and we will continue to review cost of materials increases and adopt further pricing action in the future as warranted.